mrazomej/phd/docs/src/chapter_05/section_07_gillespie.md

 unregulated promoter.
 Cells spend a fraction of the cell cycle with a single copy of the promoter (light brown) and the rest of the cell cycle with two copies (light yellow).
-When trajectories reach a new cell cycle, the mRNA counts undergo a binomial partitioning to simulate the cell division.
+When trajectories reach a new cell cycle, the mRNA counts undergo binomial partitioning to simulate the cell division.
 The Python code [(`ch5_fig20.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS20.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig20){#fig:ch5_fig20